cecileane/computingtools/pages/notes0906-bestpractices.md

     assert(abs(add(2.4, 0.1) - 2.5) < EPS)
 ```

-Which best practices are shown here?
+Ask yourself: which best practices are shown here?
+(hint: many more than 1)

 ### Good enough practices in scientific computing